jbphyswx/SOCRATES_Single_Column_Forcings/README.md

-Once this is finalized, perhaps the relevant parts can be ported to `CliMa/AtmosphericProfilesLibrary.jl` (TC.jl as is doesn't access this repo)
+Once this is finalized, perhaps the relevant parts can be ported to `CliMa/AtmosphericProfilesLibrary.jl` (`CliMa/TurbulenceConvection.jl` as is doesn't access this repo)